 1. The suitability of the climbing frame for young children

 The climbing frame should not be too high for children of 10 years of age and the surface under the climbing frame should be made of a substance which should be able to cushion the fall of a child.

-Click this link to read more about how a climbing frame in a playground should be made safe for young children
+Click Accident At School to read more about how a climbing frame in a playground should be made safe for young children

 2. Who should the compensation claim for a climbing frame accident in a public playground be made against?

 It is likely that the council will be responsible for a public park and so be responsible for the safety of playground equipment including the climbing frame.

 Your claim for compensation should therefore be made against the council – if it is not in council control you will be quickly informed